Frequently Answered Questions

-Q: Why am I not receiving The Patriot Post via email?
+Q: Why am I not receiving my Patriot Post subscription via email?

-A: There are three primary factors regarding delivery of e-mail, which may explain why your subscription is not reaching your inbox.
+A: There are three primary factors affecting delivery of email, which may explain why your subscription is not reaching your inbox.

-First, the most likely reason you are not receiving your subscription is that your Internet Service Provider (ISP) is filtering your e-mail.
-Internet Service Providers (ISPs) have different methods for filtering spam and many of them wrongly treat The Patriot Post as such.
-While we can ensure that we will send each edition to you, we cannot ensure that your ISP will allow it to get to your inbox.
+First, the most likely reason you are not receiving your subscription is that your Internet Service Provider (ISP) is filtering your email.
+ISPs have various methods for filtering spam and many of them wrongly treat The Patriot Post as such.
+While we can ensure that we will send each edition to you, we cannot ensure that your ISP will allow it to reach your inbox.

-Third, if you are using a corporate e-mail address, your employer may be blocking mail.
-That is their prerogative, and you may want to discuss this with your IT director, or have The Patriot Post sent to a private e-mail address.
-You can change your format or e-mail address by linking to "My Subscription" in the left menu bar.
+Fourth, if you are using a corporate email address, your employer may be blocking mail.
+That is their prerogative, and you may want to discuss this with your IT director, or have The Patriot Post sent to a private email address.
+You can change your email address by visiting the subscription management page.

 Q: Is your donation page secure?